 What are the most important Shopify SEO basics to get right first?

-Fix crawlability, submit an XML sitemap, remove duplicate content from tags and filters, set canonical URLs correctly, compress images, and ensure every page has unique metadata.
+Fix crawlability, submit a sitemap, remove duplicate content from tags and filters, set canonical URLs correctly, compress images, and ensure every page has unique metadata.
 These fundamentals determine whether any later optimization actually works.

 How long does Shopify SEO take to show results?

-Most stores see early movement in three to six months, with meaningful organic traffic typically arriving between six and twelve months.
+Most stores see early movement within a few months, with meaningful organic traffic typically arriving later.
 New domains and competitive niches take longer.
 Consistent publishing and link acquisition shorten the timeline.

 What is a practical Shopify SEO checklist I can follow?